-Niki Agrawal’s passion for inspiring creativity with the scientific method led her to her career as an Associate Data Science Consultant with Pandata.
+Niki Agrawal’s passion for inspiring creativity with the scientific method led her to her career as a Data Science Consultant with Pandata.

 Read on to learn more about her journey and how it’s shaped her career in data science.

 I was a kid who loved to learn.

 From dance class to science labs, I was interested in a wide range of subjects, and enjoyed employing both analytical and artistic thinking to solve problems.

 I grew up in a very creative household, so I had always felt comfortable expressing my love for the arts—but I was also very intrigued by the clarity and structure of math and science.

 My search for a field of study that would allow me to combine my strengths ended at Case Western.
 Their biomedical engineering program offered the framework of a scientific education while also strongly encouraging interdisciplinary collaboration and creative problem solving.